marcosfavat/dino/Home.md

 *Delaunay/voronoi* and *georef cam* tools are available in the 3d view tool sheft, in a dedicaced tab named *GIS*.

 ![](https://github.com/domlysz/BlenderGIS/raw/master/images/tools_tab_gis.jpeg)

+The script rely on Numpy which is ship with Blender since version 2.70.
+It also optionally rely on [GDAL](https://github.com/domlysz/BlenderGIS/wiki/Install-GDAL) for advanced features.